Nimsters/2022.djangoday.dk/content/tickets.md

 * Early bird tickets: Tuesday 1st March 23:59 UTC+1
 * Venue tickets: Friday April 1st 23:59 UTC+2
-* Free streaming: No deadline
+* Free streaming: No deadline, registration TBA

 This event can sell out fast, as the venue is small and we cannot guarantee that we'll find a different venue in case of high demand.